-I was ecstatic to get my first four track tape recorder and am still blown away by the unlimited track count and endless features of modern DAW’s.
+I was ecstatic to get my first four track tape recorder and am still blown away by the huge track count and endless features of modern DAW’s.
 One thing I’ve learned – don’t let technology get in the way of the music!

 So what does that all mean?
 Maybe it means I’m pretty old school and unimpressed by “bad electronic dance music” and cookie cutter pop stars with autotune voices.

 I think of bad “edm” as corny noises for teddy bears to dance to at the teddy bears’ picnic.
 How’s that for old and grumpy?!
 But……..

 Luckily, I still find the occasional gem out there in contemporary music land.
 Real music and real musicians still exist.

 There are many talented people around now who grew up listening to the music their parents were into and are fusing that with modern colours to create a new era of exciting contemporary music, and I appreciate that big time.

 On this site you’ll find some recording tips and tricks and a bunch of plugin reviews.
 All the plugins reviewed on this site are from my own collection and ones that I use frequently.
 Some are freeware and the others I’ve bought and paid for.
 I like to share my experiences with them and hopefully they might be of some use to my fellow audio freaks out there.